THE AFFILIATE MARKETING PRIMER

 "CLICKING FRAUD" AWARENESS:

 ...Paying commissions on leads or sales precludes this from being a problem.
-(Those are also the most truly "targeted" choices and usually a better deal for affiliates.)
+(Those are also the most truly "targeted" choices and usually a better deal for affiliates - if not for merchant advertisers.)

 MAKE COMMISSIONS WORK FOR YOU: